 Arguably the best vocal coach in the music industry

 Known for delivering astoundingly fast yet sustainable results, Anderson has also established himself as a leading vocal producer, with countless artists calling on him for help in reaching peak performance during the recording process.
-With a multitude of Grammy Award-winning and platinum-selling albums under his belt, he’s also become a go-to vocal coach for the film and TV industry, working with such A-list actors as Tom Cruise, Demi Moore, Brad Pitt, and Anne Hathaway in preparing for roles involving singing.
+With many Grammy Award-winning and platinum-selling albums under his belt, he’s also become a go-to vocal coach for the film and TV industry, working with such A-list actors as Tom Cruise, Demi Moore, Brad Pitt, and Anne Hathaway in preparing for roles involving singing.

-In addition, Anderson has devoted a great deal of time to touring with artists, accompanying his students on the road to provide regular vocal tune-ups and hands-on instruction in properly protecting the voice.
+Besides, Anderson has devoted a great deal of time to touring with artists, accompanying his students on the road to provide regular vocal tune-ups and hands-on instruction in properly protecting the voice.
 To that end, he recently completed three-and-a-half years of touring with The Weeknd, coaching the Grammy Award-winning R&B singer through his performance of 32 songs per night.

 Vocal trainer of the best is now revealing his powerful techniques to you via voice training app

-Utilizing his intimate knowledge of the body and vocal cords, Ron began training top performers in the mid-70’s in cities including Los Angeles, Nashville, Miami, New York, London, and Moscow.
+Utilizing his intimate knowledge of the body and vocal cords, Ron began training top performers in the mid-’70s in cities, including Los Angeles, Nashville, Miami, New York, London, and Moscow.
 All five continents have benefited from Ron’s teachings.